Right to Buy Mortgage

 Below is a list of the types of bad credit which can be accepted for a Right to Buy mortgage.

 - IVA – Individual voluntary arrangement.

-If you’ve had previous bad credit, then getting an updated copy of your credit report is vital before applying for a Right to Buy mortgage.
+If you have had previous bad credit, then getting an updated copy of your credit report is vital before applying for a Right to Buy mortgage.